Zzuser/Calculator/README.md

 # Calculator
-This is a simple ScienceCalculator.
+This is a simple ScienceCalculator for Android.